OpenSourceEconomics/ruspy/docs/source/estimation.rst

 The estimation process is coordinated by the function estimate:

-!!!There were functions imported here before.!!!
+!!!There was the estimate function imported here before.!!!

 Besides the :ref:`df`, the function needs the following initialization dictionary